Eligible professional drivers have an increased demerit points limit of 14 points.

 If Roads and Maritime determines that you do not meet the eligibility criteria for a professional driver, you will be subject to suspension or refusal as for other unrestricted licence holders.

 Provided you apply before the suspension begins, you have the option to apply for a Good Behaviour Period.
-If you elect to be of good behaviour, you cannot apply for professional driver status in the event that accrue further demerit points and are being suspended as a result.
+If you elect to be of good behaviour, you cannot apply for professional driver status in the event that you commit further demerit point offences and are being suspended as a result.

 Excessive speeding and court disqualifications for serious offences